Abubeker Nassir

-Abubeker Nassir Ahmed (አቡበከር ናስር አህመድ; born 23 February 2000) is an Ethiopian professional footballer who plays as a forward for Mamelodi Sundowns in the Premier Soccer League and the Ethiopia national team.
+Abubeker Nassir Ahmed (አቡበከር ናስር አህመድ; born 23 February 2000) is an Ethiopian professional footballer who plays as a forward for National First Division club University of Pretoria and the Ethiopia national team.

 Early life

 Nassir was born on 23 February 2000 in Addis Ababa, Ethiopia.

 Club career

 Ethiopian Coffee

 Nassir left his first club Harar City in 2016 (2009 E.C.) to join perennial powerhouse Ethiopian Coffee.
 Nassir initially played with the club's B team before quickly working his way into the senior team.
 In 2020, Nassir signed a contract extension with Ethiopian Coffee that would keep him at the club until 2025.

 Mamelodi Sundowns

 In 2021, Kaizer Chiefs and Mamelodi Sundowns of the DStv Premiership have reportedly stepped up the chase for Ethiopian wonderkid Abubeker Nassir.
 Furthermore, both Chiefs and Sundowns are not the only teams interested in Nassir as clubs from Algeria and Egypt are also keeping an eye on him.
 According to KickOff, Coffee have already turned down offers from Tanzanian club Azam after they had tabled concrete offers for the striker.
 The publication reports that Nassir also has offers in Georgia and in lower divisions of Spanish football.